-A blue roof is a flat roof or deck which is designed to provide controlled attenuation and management of rainfall to the sewer or outfall system, as part of a Sustainable Urban Drainage System (SuDS) proposal.
+A blue roof is a flat roof or podium deck which is designed to provide controlled attenuation and management of rainfall to the sewer or outfall system, as part of a Sustainable Urban Drainage System (SuDS) proposal.
 This is particularly relevant on developments located in dense urban environments.

-This guidance provides information to designers, developers and surveyors to assist in meeting the functional requirements of the Premier Guarantee Warranty Technical Manual where a blue roof is proposed on a project covered by our warranty.
+This guidance provides information to designers, developers and surveyors to assist in meeting the Functional Requirements of the Technical Manual where a blue roof is proposed on a project covered by our warranty.